Mystic-Slice/responsible-prompting-api/README.md

 Next we show how to send the resulting prompt to LLMs hosted on Hugging Face.

 1. Run the server (if it is not already running)
-2. Comment the current function attached to the `submit` event handler:
+2. Comment the current function attached to the `submit` event handler in the [index.html](https://github.com/IBM/responsible-prompting-api/blob/main/static/demo/index.html) file:
 ```
 $( "#demo" ).on( "submit", function( e ){ // Granite
 ...
 ```
-3. Uncomment the Hugging Face template function for the `submit` event handler:
+3. Still in the [index.html](https://github.com/IBM/responsible-prompting-api/blob/main/static/demo/index.html) file, uncomment the Hugging Face template function for the `submit` event handler in the:
 ```
 $( "#demo" ).on( "submit", function( e ){ // Hugging Face
 ...
 ```
-4. Replace `<include-token-here>` with your hugging face access token in the [index.html](https://github.com/IBM/responsible-prompting-api/blob/main/static/demo/index.html) file:
+4. Inside the template function you've just uncommented, replace `<include-token-here>` with your hugging face access token:
 ```
 headers: {"Authorization": "Bearer <include-token-here>"}
 ```